jbosstm/quickstart/TXFramework/wsba-participant-completion-simple/README.md

 The application consists of a single JAX-WS web service that is deployed within a war archive.
 It is tested with a JBoss Arquillian enabled JUnit test.

-When running the org.jboss.as.quickstarts.wsba.participantcompletion.simple.ClientTest#testSuccess() method, the following steps occur:
+When running the org.jboss.narayana.quickstarts.wsba.participantcompletion.simple.ClientTest#testSuccess() method, the following steps occur:

 1. A new Business Activity is created by the client.